 The divine only wastes his power within the framework of the world plan, and it is not at all interested in individual enlightenment, but in the fact that the pupils serve it and are of use.
 Hence the doctrine of the Hierarchies is kept so secret.

 In Hinduism, the initiation by a Guru was common.
 In Vajrayana - Buddhism it was the similar.
 In contrast to the hierarchies strives buddhism for a broad development of mature souls, but buddhism is not included in the above hierarchies, whereby the mention of Buddhism often leads to unfriendly behaviors in the hierarchies.

 The aim is to prevent the emergence of new hierarchies in addition to existing ones and any decentralization of the power.

 Moreover is the general enlightenment first provided for later earth ages and only for the vanishing small remnant of the surviving souls, previously mostly only during the work of individual avatars and masters.
-Very few masters thus reach the step 21 of the universal path, and therefore there are almost no Satgurus.
+Very few masters thus reach the step 21 of the universal path, and therefore there are few Satgurus of step 19.

 Examples of modern gurus, teachers and schools are: